 The department is characterized by its commitment to experimentation and to the creation of original work.
 Student, faculty, and guest artist choreography is presented throughout the year in formal concerts, and in a regular series of showcases.
 Outstanding resources for artistic collaboration with student and faculty directors, designers, composers, musicians, and video artists are readily available in the Conservatory of Music, the Cinema Studies Program, and the Departments of Theater and Art.

-Dance majors have opportunities to study off campus in Oberlin affiliated programs in New York that focus on theater and dance including the Trinity/La MaMa Performing Arts Program, the GLCA (Great Lakes Colleges Association) Arts Program, and the Tisch School of the Arts, as well as the Laban Centre in London.
+Dance majors have opportunities to study off campus in Oberlin affiliated programs in New York that focus on theater and dance.
+These include the Trinity/La MaMa Performing Arts Program, the GLCA (Great Lakes Colleges Association) Arts Program, and the Tisch School of the Arts, as well as the Laban Centre in London.